bozhyk/beta-apps-mobile/README.md

 # Beta-distribution page for mobile apps

-Automatically discovers new .ipa/.apk files in configured directories, extract metadata info and icons
+Automatically discovers new .ipa/.apk files in configured directories, extracts metadata info and icons.
+Apps can be installed by scanning QR codes on mobile or by opening page in mobile browser.

 ![desktop page](docs/Screenshot_desktop.png "Preview")